Many thanks to Shannon Diment, IBM Graduate Recruiter, for writing this post for the 1st day of GSM Career’s Digital World Week.

 - We can drown in too much information about Graduates

-- Rumours or bad experience of Graduate employers, spreads like wildfire all over the internet
+- Rumours or bad experience of Graduate employers spread like wildfire all over the internet

 But, ultimately the pros of exploiting Digital Technology unquestionably outweigh the cons.
 We use Digital Technology throughout the whole Graduate Recruitment process – from attracting the candidates to apply, through to assessing and choosing the right ones for our roles.